Bill Lee (Tennessee politician): Abortion

 In January 2020, Lee proposed a bill to ban abortion as early as six weeks into pregnancy.
 The legislation was among the nation's strictest abortion bans, and was similar to six-week abortion bans that were blocked by courts in Mississippi, Ohio, and other states.
 Passed in the final hours of the General Assembly 2020 session on a party-line vote, it was challenged in federal court by Planned Parenthood and the ACLU.
 Lee signed the bill into law in July 2020.
 A federal judge immediately blocked its enforcement because it violated Supreme Court precedent, such as Roe v.
 Wade, which prohibits undue burdens on pre-viability abortions.

 After Roe v.
-Wade was overturned, Lee supported Tennessee's near-total ban on abortion, which provides no exception for rape, incest, or the mother's health, except in cases of serious bodily harm to the mother.
+Wade was overturned, Lee supported Tennessee's near-total ban on abortion, which has no exceptions for rape, incest, or the mother's health.
+Lee has said the ban provides "maximum protection possible for both mother and child", but it makes no explicit exceptions for the pregnant patient's health.
+It makes an exception for an "affirmative defense" for emergencies, but the vagueness of that language makes physicians hesitant to perform abortions even when the mother's life is in jeopardy.

 Health care and leave

-Lee opposes the expansion of TennCare, the state's Medicaid program, as allowed by the Patient Protection and Affordable Care Act.
+Lee opposes the expansion of TennCare, the state's Medicaid program, as allowed by the Affordable Care Act.
 As governor, he has rejected proposals to expand TennCare.
 Lee has supported calls from dentists to extend TennCare to pregnant women who need dental care.

 In January 2020, Lee signed an executive order effective March 1, 2020, that offered state employees three months' paid leave for new parents and caregivers of sick relatives.
 He called it "one of the most cost-effective investments in the families of our state employees in recent history".